What is Mediation?

 How can I access mediation with Mediation Hertfordshire?

-You can make a self-referral using our referral form or you may be referred by a third party e.g. a housing officer or social worker.
+You can make a self-referral using our Request for Assistance or you may be referred by a third party e.g. a housing officer or social worker.
 Please note that funded services only apply to Hertfordshire residents.

 Is mediation confidential?